oesmith/puffing-billy/README.md

 ## TODO

 1. Integration for test frameworks other than rspec.
-2. Caching (for super awesome improved test performance).
-3. Show errors from the EventMachine reactor loop in the test output.
+2. Show errors from the EventMachine reactor loop in the test output.